Skip to main content

 Condition Klonopin Valium

-Panic disorder (with or without agoraphobia)/panic attacks Yes Off-label
+Panic disorder (with or without agoraphobia)/ panic attacks Yes Off-label

 Anxiety disorders/short-term relief of the symptoms of anxiety Off-label Yes

-Symptoms of alcohol withdrawal (agitation/tremors) Off-label Yes
+Symptoms of alcohol withdrawal (agitation/tremors) No Yes

 Skeletal muscle spasm, spasticity, athetosis, and stiff-person syndrome Off-label Yes